davetron5000/naildrivin5.com/_posts/2019-11-11-solid-is-not-solid-rexamining-the-single-responsibility-principle.md

 related:
   - "Four Better Rules for Software Design"
   - "What is 'better' code?"
-  - "The 'Type Wars' Are Far From Over"
+  - "The Open/Close Principle is Confusing and, well, Wrong (SOLID is not solid)"
 ---
 Been thinking about the SOLID principles recently, and I'm questioning their usefulness.
 They are vague, over-reaching, confusing and, in some cases, totally wrong.
 But they come from the right place.
 The problem is that they attempt to